glorwlin/glorwlin.github.io/index.markdown

 In A Green Notebook, I will be sharing with you what I have been working on and what I am currently learning, in preparation for the coming challenges in work and life.
 It is supposed to be a growing document that contains my study notes and records my amenable track of thought, which, hopefully, can grow into something bigger and more valuable when the right time comes.

-Hope you enjoy the journey into my mind:)
+Hope you find some of the materials useful:)